JFCodes/WhatsAppJS/README.md

 ## Roadmap

-Working-in-process features include:
+Work-in-process features include:
 - Detect received messages, retrieving the sender and the message content to be worked upon.
-- Improve how to identify a working target.
+- Improve how to identify a valid target.
-   - Ability to search on contacts and not only on the left side contact list.
+   - Ability to search contacts and not only the left side conversation list.
    - Better algorithm to match the target string to the desire contact.
 - Prevent and/or recover from conversations poping in to the active conversation.
 - Use of whatsapp api instead of DOM manipulation.
-- ~~Make getQrCode() method also retrieve the Base64 string if the developer decides to do something else with it.~~ [Done]
+- [Done] ~~Make getQrCode() method also retrieve the Base64 string if the developer decides to do something else with it.~~

 ---
 ## The WhatsAppJS class